|

 a brief reconnaissance run to the small Appalachian mountain hamlet of Galax, Virginia.
 Enchanted by the manicured lawns,

+friendly people and beautiful vistas, they packed their belongings and moved there within a week of their first visit.
 At first, the move to Galax was less than propitious.
-Donna had to accept a demotion from management to sales in order
+Donna had to accept a demotion from management to sales in

-of times and found himself accepting company ownership and the responsibilities of the retiring president.
+a number of times and found himself accepting company ownership and the responsibilities of the retiring president.

 At Wordsprint, Brian flourished as a member of a management team which consistently won top honors and management awards